kylecom21/be-nc-news/README.md

     npm run seed

-To run the test suite you need to enter in the terminal this
+To run the test suite you need to enter in the terminal

     npm run test server